SGL-UT/GPSTk/dev/apps/bindings/swig/sphinx/intro.rst

 Note that SWIG is actually set to create a module called gpstk_pylib.
 To clean up the namespace and provide more organization, there are __init__.py files that divide up the namespace (into gpstk, gpstk.constants, etc.) and remove unwanted members.
 You can still access the raw wrapping through gpstk.gpstk_pylib, however.
+It is strongly recommended you ignore the hidden components; they were hidden for a reason!

 **Enums:**